pierrealvarez/christmas-game/README.md

 Christmas is coming so the game too.
 Let's see who is most PERSISTENT and EFFICIENT coder!
 This game is going to improve our coding skills a little (or just refresh algorithms).

 Every single day new task will be revealed till Christmas Eve.
 You can find task description in directory with day's number.
-The goal is to write algorithm (maybe even most efficient one) which solves given problem (sample is in `0 example` directory.
+The goal is to write algorithm (maybe even most efficient one) which solves given problem (sample is in `0` directory).

 To participate create branch with your name and merge master branch to yours every day, because new task appear every day.